-Guiding children to follow rules requires awareness, understanding, patience and, let’s be honest, a little creativity.
-You work so hard to that work for your child and your family—and then another adult (a , aunt or a friend) breaks those rules.
+Guiding children to follow rules requires awareness, understanding, patience and, let's be honest, a little creativity.
+You work so hard to that work for your child and your family—and then another adult (a , aunt or a friend) breaks those boundaries.

 The first step to tenderly receive the actions of others is to see from a place of love.
 Believe that the intention is good.
 The people that truly care about your child plan to provide pleasure and not pain.
 The intention of their action is rooted in .

 As Grandpa passes the largest piece of chocolate cake to your child, he is motivated by your child's smile, not the potential stomachache and crankiness that follows.

 2. Sift through what's most important.

 Another practice includes sifting through what is most important.
 Which rules fit in your gray area?

 My husband and I strongly encourage creative play for our children and choose to .
 Yet, when my children go to Grandma's house, there is an expectation that they will watch a show, or two or three.
 I choose to put this in the gray area, recognizing that the visit is a special moment for all of them.
 When I think of the effects, it really isn't all that bad, compared to, let's say, disrespect, or a tired grandparent who can't adequately be present with my kids for the rest of the day without a rest.

 And while screentime is a gray area, I hold the line on kindness.
 There is space for mistakes, messages for wrongdoings, forgiveness for apologies, but is expected in my home, at Grandma's, everywhere.